The Voyage of the Space Beagle: Reception

 P. Schuyler Miller, while praising the original stories, found that the rewriting needed to stitch them into an original novel was inadequate, so that "the whole is less than its original parts."

 The novel was reprinted in 2008.
 The critic Joe Milicia took the opportunity of this re-issue to revisit the novel in a comprehensive review for the New York Review of Science Fiction.
 Milicia looks at what today’s reader might find in the novel, noting:

 Thus the stories read as if they were the inspiration for those episodes of Star Trek where some particularly odd and hostile entity must be ingeniously defeated by the Enterprise crew before that entity continues on its marauding path.
 (Indeed, they very likely were direct inspirations.)

 Among the surprises identified by Milicia that it may hold for the modern reader are the disharmony aboard the Space Beagle ("Clearly, Machiavelli rather than Darwin is the true spirit guiding the Space Beagle"), and that the Space Beagle’s mission is like the original Beagle's and very unlike the USS Enterprise's.

+Adaptations

+Alien is virtually a film version or translation of "Black Destroyer".
+Van Vogt is not credited, and as it turns out he sued the film-makers for plagiarism; the latter settling out of court.